 - If the downward flow is stopped like this, water will find an alternate route between your shingles and down through your ceiling.

-The worst thing about ice-caused roof leaks is that there’s no permanent fix you can apply until spring.
+The worst thing about ice-caused roof leaks?
+No permanent fix possible until spring.

-- In these cases, the best you can do is add 2 inches of rigid foam insulation to the underside of the ceiling, then drywall over it.
+- In these cases, the best you can do is add 2 to 4 inches of rigid extruded polystyrene foam insulation to the underside of the ceiling, then drywall over it.

-- But even then, it may be necessary to install electric rooftop heating cables along the eaves if the foam isn’t enough to keep the roof cold.
+- Even then, it may be necessary to install an electric rooftop heating system along the eaves if the foam isn’t enough to keep the roof cold.
 You’ll only know for sure next winter.

 Another remedial approach is installation of a seamless rooftop membrane all around the eaves.